awsdocs/amazon-sagemaker-developer-guide/doc_source/security-iam-awsmanpol.md

 ## SageMaker Updates to AWS Managed Policies<a name="security-iam-awsmanpol-updates"></a>

 View details about updates to AWS managed policies for SageMaker since this service began tracking these changes\.
-For automatic alerts about changes to this page, subscribe to the RSS feed on the [SageMaker document history](https://docs.aws.amazon.com/sagemaker/latest/dg/doc-history.html) page\.

 | Policy | Version | Change | Date |